 My decades of award-winning professional stills photography were an excellent platform from which to begin telling stories in video.
-I would love to tell your story or describe your product in five dimensions from several angles, giving your viewer an in-depth understanding of your story.

 Here are some examples of my recent video productions.